IsaacGemal/GPT-Hackathon/README.md

 # GPT-Hackathon - Chess network analysis
-My submission for a GPT themed hackathon in NYC.
+My submission for a GPT themed hackathon in NYC (3rd place winner)

-This code was 100% written by ChatGPT and lots of prompting
+This code was 100% written by ChatGPT and lots of prompting.
+I genuinely don't know how some of the code works, chatgpt is just that good.

 # Overview
-This repo contains a script that that uses chess.pgn, networkx, and matplotlib to connect chess games together from a very large pgn file.
+This repo contains a script that that uses chess.pgn, networkx, and matplotlib to connect chess games together from a large pgn file.
 The script creates a directed graph with players as nodes and their game outcomes as edges.

 # Installation
 To run this you just need to install pip install chess, networkx, and matplotlib